The Queen (British TV serial)

-The Queen is a 2009 British drama-documentary showing Queen Elizabeth II at different points during her life.
+The Queen is a 2009 British docudrama showing Elizabeth II at various points during her life.
 Broadcast on Channel 4 over five consecutive nights from 29 November 2009, the Queen is portrayed by a different actress in each episode.
 The series was co-funded by the American Broadcasting Company, the network which aired the series in the US.

 This marked the first of two times Emilia Fox and Katie McGrath portrayed sisters: they would go on to appear as Morgause and Morgana in BBC One's Merlin.